-How educational technology for reading can transform reading for pleasure
+How educational technology can transform reading for pleasure

 The importance of stamina and silent reading fluency at KS2